The Audition (Barry): Plot

+Hank (Anthony Carrigan) and the Chechens are tied to their seats in a bus, which is driven to a desert and covered in gasoline.
+As Hank starts apologizing for his actions, Mayrbek (Nikita Bogolyubov) frees the Chechens and starts a shootout with their guards while a still-tied Hank loses consciousness.
+After waking up, Mayrbek executes the Chechen who betrayed the gang, who choose to follow him instead of Hank.

-Lindsay offers Sally the opportunity to have the acting class perform their scenes on a large stage in order to get Sally's story out into the world, which she accepts.
-Before his audition, Barry is informed by Gene that he will not be able to play alongside him as he was told of a possible lead on Moss' murder and must return to the lake house for help.
-He then passes the phone to the "detective" in charge, Fuches (Stephen Root), shocking Barry.
+Lindsay arranges for Sally and the acting class's performances to be held at the larger Nate Holden Performing Arts Center.
+Gene calls Barry to say that he will not read with him at the audition because he is returning to his lake house after being informed of a lead in Moss's murder by a private detective, which is revealed to be Fuches (Stephen Root), shocking Barry.
 Barry tells him that he will return to his criminal life if he lets Gene live but Fuches hangs up.
-During his audition, a distracted Barry is unable to properly perform his scene.
-Barry then leaves, although Roach seems intrigued by his take on the character.
+During his audition, Barry is unable to properly perform his scene and leaves, although Roach is intrigued by his take on the character.

-At the lake house, Gene mentions his relationship with Barry, noting how Barry felt he was "lost" until he guided him to acting.
-The comment clearly angers Fuches, who decides to lead him to Moss' car.
-He then takes Gene's phone to call the police.
-He reports Moss' body but also pretends to be Gene, claiming that he killed her before he plans to commit suicide.
-He then opens the trunk, revealing Moss' body and leaving Gene shaken.
-As Barry hurries through the woods to get in time to their location, Fuches aims his gun at Gene's head.
+At the lake house, Fuches is upset at Gene's comment on how he saved Barry by guiding him towards acting and takes him to Moss's car.
+Fuches takes Gene's phone to call the police, and does an impression of Gene's voice to report Moss's body and that he killed her and is now suicidal.
+Fuches opens the trunk, revealing Moss's body, leaving Gene shaken.
+As Barry hurries through the woods to get to the car, Fuches aims his gun at Gene's head.